 Proposition 84 - Parks/Water (2006) $5.38 Billion

-For more information, download the Allocation Balance Report (as of January 29, 2020.)
+For more information, download the Allocation Balance Report (As of March 12, 2023.)

 SECTION 1.
 Division 43 Public Resources Code: